Spanish pronouns: Cuyo

 "cuyo" in this example has changed to "cuyas" in order to match the condition of the following word, "calificaciones" f. pl.

 In Old Spanish there were interrogative forms, cúyo, cúya, cúyos, and cúyas, which are no longer used. ¿De quién...? is used instead.

 In practice, cuyo is reserved to formal language.
 A periphrasis like Alejandro es un estudiante que tiene unas calificaciones siempre buenas is more common.

-Alejandro es un estudiante que sus calificaciones son siempre buenas can also be found even if disapproved by prescriptivists.
+Alejandro es un estudiante que sus calificaciones son siempre buenas (example of quesuismo) can also be found even if disapproved by prescriptivists.

 Cuyo is from cvivs, the genitive (possessive) form of qvi.

 Notes on relative and interrogative pronouns

 Relative pronouns often have corresponding interrogative pronouns.
 For example: